Flank/flank-dashboard/metrics/web/docs/features/deep_links/01_deep_linking.md

 ```

 ##### PageParametersFactory
-Once we've implemented the required `PageParameters`, we should have the ability to create specific `PageParameters` instances from the given `RouteConfiguration`.
-To do that, we should implement a `PageParametersFactory` which is responsible for that.
+Once we've implemented the required `PageParameters`, we should create a `PageParametersFactory` that encapsulates the creation of specific `PageParameters` from the given `RouteConfiguration`.

-Consider the following code snippet that demonstrates the possible way of creating the `PageParameters` from the given `RouteConfiguration` instance:
+Consider the following code snippet that demonstrates the `PageParametersFactory.create` method:
 ```dart
 /// Returns the [PageParameters] based on the given [configuration].
 PageParameters create(RouteConfiguration configuration) {